cindywfeng/SP-app/README.md

 ![Sign in page](signin.png)

 1. Register and Sign in with your name and password.

    ![Dashboard page](header.png)

-2. On the dashboard page you can 1. add your routine, 2. add a skincare product, 3. view your routines, 4. send e-reports of your routines to your e-mail (by clicking the nav-menu)
+2. On the dashboard page you can 1. add your routine, 2. add a skincare product, 3. view your routines, 4. send e-reports of your routines to your e-mail

    ![Routines page](routines.png)

-3. The list of our skincare routines will display the products you used in your routines, and any comments your made.
+3. The list of skincare routines will display the products you used in your routines

    ![Form page](routineform1.png)

-4. When adding your skincare routine you will first be asked if it is a morning or evening routine, then what products you used for the steps in your routine.
+4. Create your skincare routine

    ![treatment form page](treatmentform.png)

-5. On the right hand side you of the products forms you will see a list of your products from your library that you may want to use at each step of your routine.
+5. The list on the right will show you the skincare products from your skincare products library

    ![serum form page](serumform.png)

-6. The list updates according to what step you are reviewing in your routine and only renders the products that fit the category.
+6. The list updates according to what step you are reviewing and only displays the products suitable for that step

 ## Instructions